denog/routing-guide/docs/guides/protect_your_bgp_session.md

 ## Motivation

 The idea of these measures is to protect your TCP-based BGP sessions against attacks.
-Keep in mind, these TCP sessions are long-living (speaking of weeks and months), so an attacker can take its time to try to destroy a BGP session sending crafted packets.
+Keep in mind, these TCP sessions are long-living (speaking of weeks and months), so an attacker can take its time to try to destroy a BGP session by sending crafted packets.

 ## MD5 session password